Geeksltd/GCop/Rules/GCop143.md

 ## Rule description

 When overriding event handler methods in entity classes, you should invoke the base implementation.
-Otherwise you can accidentally skip any event handler code written in the parent class..
+Otherwise you can accidentally skip any event handler code written in the parent class.

 ## Example